Free Tools & Resources

 Sample Request for Proposal for Hearing Loop System.
 Link (4 page, pdf)

 Tools-Venues with Existing Hearing Loops

-Opening slides to inform patrons/visitors/guests about hearing loop.
-Request via email.
-(Microsoft PowerPoint)
+Slides to inform patrons/visitors/guests about hearing loop at beginning of meeting/event.
+Link (Microsoft PowerPoint)

-Signage: Encourage going beyond ADA Standard.
-Request via email (1 page pdf).
+Hearing Loops-Signage: Going beyond the ADA Standard.
+Link (1 page pdf).